Andy Hall - Migrant workers rights activist

 “The high profile case of Andy Hall, a workers rights campaigner who was sued by a fruit company, definitely sent a chilling message to anyone trying to expose firms abusing their workers.”

-In both articles Andy Hall said:
+In the below articles, Andy Hall said:

 “These workers are at high risk of forced labour and severe destitution,”